Free Word is unique; we are the only international centre for literature, literacy and free expression in the world.

 From our London hub, Free Word Centre, we develop local, national and international collaborations that explore the transformative power of words.

 Free Word is a charity: we rely on generous donations from trusts and individuals.
 You can find out more about how we are funded on our membership page.

-We provide a home for six Resident organisations and over 25 Associates, who work across literature, literacy and free expression.
-We host a year-round programme of events and exhibitions at Free Word Centre and beyond, and we pursue our own artistic programme exploring three Lines of Enquiry: three strands of work that address key issues of our time.
+We provide a home for six Resident organisations and over 30 Associates, who work across literature, literacy and free expression.
+We host a year-round programme of events and exhibitions at Free Word Centre and beyond, and we pursue our own artistic programme in three major programme areas that address key issues of our time.